Tapac/exposed-wiki/FAQ.md

 ### Q: Is `json` type supported?

 A: Not at the moment.
 Here is the issue: https://github.com/JetBrains/Exposed/issues/127
+The complete list of supported data types can be found here: [[Data Types|DataTypes]].